caceres97/library-api-showcase/README.md

-# ITO Library API REST | NestJs
+# Library API REST | NestJs

-Code Challenge by Angel Caceres
+By Angel Caceres

 ## Aclarations

-Hello there! due some timing problema I wasn't able to cover the 100% of the challenge as I wish, but I'll let you know the status, I hope we can work together soon :)
+This is just a taste of my work, isn't complete bc due of time, but checking the structure and services you'll be able to know more about my skills.

 Completed stuff: